timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 t1    = <12, 34, 56, 78, 90, 11, 11, 11>
 ```

-All we need to do at the end is to obtain the numbers from `t1` one by one.
+All we need to do at the end is to obtain a correct amount of numbers from `t1` one by one.

 `Parse4DigitNumbers` and `Parse8DigitNumbers` look somewhat similar, so we'll skip their implementations, but you can check them out using a link to the repo at the end of the post.